Post

 “DRY (Don’t Repeat Yourself)”

-• If the same code is used repeatedly, separate that part into functions or classes for reuse
+• When the same code is used repeatedly, separate that part into functions or classes for reuse.

 • In principle, it’s ideal for one function to perform only one task and not do two or more things.
-However, the code written in PS/CP is usually a small-scale program that performs simple functions, so there are limitations to reuse, and due to time constraints, it may be difficult to strictly follow the principles as in practical work.
+However, the code written in PS/CP is usually a small-scale program performing simple functions, so there are limitations to reuse, and due to time constraints, it may be difficult to strictly follow principles as in professional work.

 Utilizing Standard Libraries